tomroth04/UntisChangeNotifier/readme.md

 The project supports multiple notification services through [containrrr/shoutrrr](https://github.com/containrrr/shoutrrr).

 ## Usage

 The project is designed to be run as a docker container.
 In the future I might also provide a standalone binary.
+In the meantime feel free to compile it yourself.
-For a guide on the configuration check out TODO
+For a guide on the configuration check out the [Wiki](https://github.com/tomroth04/UntisChangeNotifier/wiki)

+### Information
+The bot is configured to pull to have a look at the timetable more often in the morning when changes usually happen to the timetable at my school.
+This could be changed in the future to be more dynamic.
+This is to reduce the load on the untis servers.